The Siberian Tiger – the silent master of distance

 Even the blink of an animal seventy meters away – he perceives it as if the air itself were twitching.

-But the tiger has seen you long ago.
+But the tiger has already seen you.

-Imagine an apartment in an old building.
+Imagine an old apartment building.

 You hear nothing.